run-ai/docs/docs/Researcher/Scheduling/Allocation-of-CPU-and-Memory.md

 ### Defaults for --cpu flag

-If your job has not specified --cpu, the system will use a default.
+If your job has not specified `--cpu`, the system will use a default.
 The default is cluster-wide and is defined as a __ratio__ of GPUs to CPUs.

 Consider the default of 1:6.
-If your job has only specified --gpu 2 and has not specified --cpu, then the implied --cpu flag value is 12 CPUs.
+If your job has only specified `--gpu 2` and has not specified `--cpu`, then the implied `--cpu` flag value is 12 CPUs.

 The system comes with a cluster-wide default of 1:1.
 To change the ratio see below.

 ### Defaults for --memory flag

-If your job has not specified --memory, the system will use a default.
+If your job has not specified `--memory`, the system will use a default.
 The default is cluster-wide and is proportional to the number of requested GPUs.

 The system comes with a cluster-wide default of 100MiB per GPU.
 To change the ratio see below.

+### Defaults for --cpu-limit flag

+If your job has not specified `--cpu-limit`, then by default, the system will not set a limit.
+You can set a cluster-wide limit as a __ratio__ of GPUs to CPUs.
+See below on how to change the ratio.

+### Defaults for --memory-limit flag

+If your job has not specified `--memory-limit`, then by default, the system will not set a limit.
+You can set a cluster-wide limit as a __ratio__ of GPUs to Memory.
+See below on how to change the ratio.

-### Changing the ratio
+### Changing the ratios

 To change the cluster wide-ratio use the following command.
+The command below sets:

+* a CPU request with a default ratio of 2:1 CPUs to GPUs.
+* a Memory request with a default ratio of 200MB per GPU.
-The command below sets a GPU:CPU ratio of 1:2 and a GPU:Memory ratio of 1 to 200MB.
+* a CPU limit with a default ratio of 4:1 CPU to GPU.
+* a Memory limit with a default ratio of 2GB per GPU.

 ```
 kubectl patch runaiconfig runai -n runai --type='json' \
     -p='[{"op": "add", "path": "/spec/limitRange", "value":
      {"cpuDefaultRequestGpuFactor": "2",
+      "memoryDefaultRequestGpuFactor": "200Mi",
+      "cpuDefaultLimitGpuFactor" : "4",
+      "memoryDefaultLimitGpuFactor" : "2Gi"
-      "memoryDefaultRequestGpuFactor": "200Mi" }}]'
+    }}]'
 ```
+You must specify all 4 values.

 ## Validating CPU & Memory Allocations